aws-powertools/powertools-lambda-java/docs/core/logging.md

 ### Timestamp format

-When the Advanced Logging Controls feature is enabled, Powertools for AWS Lambda must comply with the timestamp format required by Lambda, which is [RFC3339](https://www.rfc-editor.org/rfc/rfc3339).
+When the Advanced Logging Controls feature is enabled, Powertools for AWS Lambda must comply with the timestamp format required by AWS Lambda, which is [RFC3339](https://www.rfc-editor.org/rfc/rfc3339).
 In this case the format will be `yyyy-MM-dd'T'HH:mm:ss.SSS'Z'`.

 ## Upgrade to JsonTemplateLayout from deprecated LambdaJsonLayout configuration in log4j2.xml